 Nautor's Swan 62, launched in 2002 is an excellent example of this and was available in two versions – a flush deck lightweight racer and as a fast but comfortable world cruiser.
 Even in this form, it’s a fast and powerful boat, but with the potential to make win the silverware at regattas around the globe.
 A deep keel, with low centre of gravity ensures both excellent windward performance and enough stability to achieve impressive speeds downwind.
 The deck layout has a separate crew cockpit at the back of the boat, from which a single watch keeper can sail the boat, allowing non-sailing guests to relax in the main cockpit area.

 With the demand for ever-larger yachts, and many other companies starting to vie for the same part of the market, it was inevitable Nautor would enter the market with superyachts built on a semi-production basis.
 It was one of boat builders to do so, launching the Swan 86 in 1986.

 The new 105 is the currently the flagship in the range and was conceived as the ultimate cruising yacht.
 The vast interior can be customised to suit an owner’s specific needs, including defining the location of the master and guest cabins.
 Similarly, the extensive deck area is divided between operational zones and guest areas, allowing plenty of scope for relaxation while the yacht is under sail.
 The broad transom gives ample space for swimming and there’s an optional hydraulic launching and recovery system for the tender.

-For more beautiful yachts, see Sexiest Boats: Six of the Best.
-For more on the Swan brand see Nautor's Swan.
+For more beautiful yachts, see Sexiest boats: six of the best.
+See also Swan 65: the sought-after sailor’s yacht and for more on the Swan brand see Nautor's Swan.